 DG Robson Mechanical Services Limited

-- Advised Bosch Rexroth in defending a claim brought by Leadec Limited in connection with Bosch’s alleged defective design and installation of a robotic production line at General Motors/Vauxhall’s Ellesmere Port manufacturing facility.
+- Defended Bosch Rexroth (a subsidiary of Bosch UK Plc) in a claim brought by Leadec Limited (formerly Voith Industrial Services Limited) relating to Bosch’s allegedly defective design and installation of a robotic production line at General Motors/Vauxhall’s Ellesmere Port manufacturing facility.

 General Dynamics UK Ltd